Health and Safety (Offences) Act 2008: Background

-Section 1(4), with Schedule 2, inserted Schedule 3A of that Order.

-Section 2 - Consequential amendments and repeals

-Section 2(1) provides that Schedules 3 and 4 have effect.

-Section 3 - Short title, commencement and extent

-Section 3(2) provides that the Act came into force at the end of the period of three months that began on the date on which it was passed.
-The word "months" means calendar months.
-The day (that is to say, 16 October 2008) on which the Act was passed (that is to say, received royal assent) is included in the period of three months.
-This means that the Act came into force on 16 January 2009.

-Section 3(3) provides that the Act does not apply to offences committed before 16 January 2009.
+Provisions

+The act addresses fines relating to breaches in duties in the Health and Safety at Work etc. Act 1974.

+The act increased the ceiling on fines in magistrates courts from £5,000 to £20,000.
+The act allowed for the a maximum penalty of up to two years for breaching the 1974 act.

+The act came into force on 16 January 2009.

 Subsequent legislation

 New legislation came into force on 12 March 2015 (section 85 of the Legal Aid, Sentencing and Punishment of Offenders Act 2012) granting magistrates powers to issue unlimited fines for health and safety offences, and so the maximum penalties no longer apply.

 According to solicitor Victoria Glover, the reasons for the removal of the cap included a perception that fines could act as a greater deterrent to offenders, and until the change in the law, magistrates had been limited in the sentencing they could impose, the change would allow fines to be more proportionate to the impact of the offence, and while previously magistrates would commit a matter to the Crown Court where it was felt that their sentencing powers were inadequate, they would now be able to adequately sentence the offender.
 This would, in theory, free up the Crown Court to deal with serious offenders and reduce delay and costs previously incurred as a result of the committal, and also meant that the court which had heard all of the evidence and facts of the case could make a just decision in relation to sentencing.